 This duck breed was created by selectively breeding some Khaki Campbell ducks that were born with unusually light color mutation.
 Thanks to their Khaki Campbell heritage, they are prone to being not only a dependable laying and sitting breed, but hardy in most climates, as well.

 This traditional duck egg breed routinely produces about 290 large eggs annually.
 Eggs from Magpie duck hens are as beautiful as they are tasty.
 The eggs vary in hue from deep cream to shades of both blue and green.

 Magpie ducks can be a little high-strung and may be best coop and run-kept.
 While they are not known for being lovingly social with their keepers, they are an extraordinarily quiet breed.

 If you are homesteading in a backyard or on small rural acreage with neighbors, Magpie hens may be the best choice for a daily supply of duck eggs.

-Duck from this breed are equally happy in a spacious coop and run environment or free ranging.
-They often imprint heavily on their keepers, and are quite social poultry birds.
+Ducks from this breed are equally happy in a spacious coop and run environment or free ranging.
+They often imprint heavily on their keepers and are quite social poultry birds.

 When Do Ducks Start Laying Eggs?